nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 And I know that that's happened really, really well.
 And I chuckle.
 Well, I've got a light door.
 And I start laughing because I think that's funny.
 Yeah.

-Let's go to the door that Carson's in front of.
+Let's go to the door that Karsten's in front of.
 Sure.
 Or sorry.
 K here.
 Okay.

 So you got that door.
 It is closed, but, it is closed but does not appear to be locked.
 Yeah.
 See what's in there.
 You can feel free to check for traps if you so desire.